rozanski/bcs_spa14/README.md

 Most real applications which use the OAuth "authorisation token" workflow use redirect mode.

 ### Authorising with Dropbox
-When running redirect mode, if you are not currently logged in to Dropbox in your browser, you will have to enter your Dropbox login and password before the authorisation web page is displayed.
-(This information is not visible to the client program.)

-If you have configured Dropbox two-factor authentication, you may also have to enter a code which has been sent to your mobile phone.

-This is all part of the Dropbox login process, not the OAuth protocol.

 Once you have authorised with Dropbox, the access token is saved to a file on disk and used in subsequent calls to Dropbox functions.

+_Note_: when you authorise with Dropbox, you will have to enter your Dropbox login and password in your browser if you are not currently logged in.

+If you have configured Dropbox two-factor authentication, you may also have to enter a code which will have been sent to your mobile phone.

+This is all part of the Dropbox authentication process, not the OAuth protocol.
+The information is only passed between you and Dropbox, and is not visible to the OAuth client program.

 ### De-Authorising with Dropbox
-To de-authorise with Dropbox, runt the command or select the option to delete the access token file.
+To de-authorise with Dropbox, run the Python command or select the Java menu option to delete the access token file.
 You will then have to run through either of the authorisation workflows again.

 You can authorise and de-authorise any number of times.